-The personal gateway is only available with Power BI Pro.
 It installs and runs as a service on your computer.
 As a service, it runs using a Windows account you specify during configuration.
 In some cases, the Gateway runs as an application.
 We'll go into more about that later.

 When Power BI refreshes data from an on-premises data source, the gateway assures your Power BI account has the right permissions to connect to and query data from the source.

 Data transfer between Power BI and the gateway is secured through Azure Service Bus.
 The Service Bus creates a secure channel between the Power BI service and your computer.
 Because the gateway provides this secure connection, there’s usually no need to open a port in your firewall.

 Before we go into details about the gateway, let’s look at some terms used in Power BI:

 A dataset is data uploaded into the Power BI service from an online or on-premises data source.
 You create a dataset when you use Get Data to connect to and upload data.
 Datasets appear in the My Workspace pane of your Power BI Workspace in your browser.
 When you create reports and pin tiles to your dashboards, you’re looking at data from your datasets.